pinecone-io/canopy/README.md

     * **ContextEngine**  - Performs the “retrieval” part of RAG.
 The `ContextEngine` utilizes the underlying `KnowledgeBase` to retrieve the most relevant document chunks, then formulates a coherent textual context to be used as a prompt for the LLM.
     * **ChatEngine** - Exposes a chat interface to interact with your data.
 Given chat messages history, the `ChatEngine` uses the `ContextEngine` to generate a prompt and send it to an underlying LLM, returning a knowledge-augmented response.

-    * **KnowledgeBase** _`/context/{upsert, delete}` -  prepares your data for the RAG workflow.
-It automatically chunks and transforms your text data into text embeddings before upserting them into the Pinecone vector database.
-It also handles Delete operations.

 > more information about the Core Library usage can be found in the [Library Documentation](docs/library.md)

-2. **Canopy Service** - a webservice that wraps the **Canopy Core** and exposes it as a REST API.
-The service is built on top of FastAPI, Uvicorn and Gunicorn and can be easily deployed in production.
-The service also comes with a built in Swagger UI for easy testing and documentation.
-After you [start the server](#3-start-the-canopy-service), you can access the Swagger UI at `http://host:port/docs` (default: `http://localhost:8000/docs`)
+2. **Canopy Server** - a webservice that wraps the **Canopy Core** and exposes it as a REST API.
+The server is built on top of FastAPI, Uvicorn and Gunicorn and can be easily deployed in production.
+3. The server also comes with a built-in Swagger UI for easy testing and documentation.
+After you [start the server](#3-start-the-canopy-server), you can access the Swagger UI at `http://host:port/docs` (default: `http://localhost:8000/docs`)

  3. **Canopy CLI** - A built-in development tool that allows users to swiftly set up their own Canopy server and test its configuration.
-With just three CLI commands, you can create a new Canopy service, upload your documents to it, and then interact with the Chatbot using a built-in chat application directly from the terminal.
+With just three CLI commands, you can create a new Canopy server, upload your documents to it, and then interact with the Chatbot using a built-in chat application directly from the terminal.
 The built-in chatbot also enables comparison of RAG-infused responses against a native LLM chatbot.

 ## Considerations